ALive-research/Slicer-Liver/Docs/adr/0038-unify-control-point-interaction.md

 ### Conformance (this amendment)

-- [future] `SlicerLiverInteractionLib` exists with the five names above; the resection and territory pipelines are thin clients over the seam.
+- [test] `SlicerLiverInteractionLib` exists with the five names above; the resection and territory pipelines are thin clients over the seam.
-- [future] The pick step is a seam-injected provider; LiverVolumetry supplies an in-volume/slice pick, surface consumers supply `SurfacePick`; the base contains no surface-vs-volume branch.
+- [test] The pick step is a seam-injected provider; LiverVolumetry supplies an in-volume/slice pick, surface consumers supply `SurfacePick`; the base contains no surface-vs-volume branch.  (`PointProvider.pick_for_event` is the seam; the 3D base contains no labelmap/in-volume branch.)
 - [review] The refactor is behaviour-preserving for resection **and** vascular territories (both characterization suites green, unchanged, both harnesses).